Rainzor/Computational-Physics/README.md

+# README

-## This is Computational Physics Programs in fall 2022 in USTC
+> This is Computational-Physics-A Course Programs in fall 2022 in USTC
+>
+> Author: Rainzor

 Mainly having some assignments and lecture notes

 ### Hw1_16807_Random_Numbers_Generator